lazamar/lazamar.github.io/_posts/2015-10-12-pi-with-hdmi-adapter.md

 ---
 layout: post
-title: Runnning a Raspberry Pi with an HDMI adapter.
+title: Running a Raspberry Pi with an HDMI adapter.
 ---
 Well, that seems pretty trivial, right?
 You just connect the adapter and it should just work.
 Well, it should, but it doesn't.